tunazislam/latent-themes-llms/README.md

 # latent-themes-LLMs

-Code and data for ICWSM 2025 paper "Discovering Latent Themes in Social Media Messaging: A Machine-in-the-Loop Approach Integrating LLMs".
+This repository contains code and data for the paper titled "[Discovering Latent Themes in Social Media Messaging: A Machine-in-the-Loop Approach Integrating LLMs](https://arxiv.org/abs/2403.10707)", [ICWSM 2025](https://www.icwsm.org/2025/index.html).

 ## Necessary Libraries
 The model is implemented in Python 3.